linyueqian/VERA/README.md

 ### 3. View results

 Results will be saved in the specified output directory with performance metrics and analysis.

+## Acknowledgements

+We thank the [Full-Duplex-Bench](https://github.com/DanielLin94144/Full-Duplex-Bench) project for their implementations of several realtime models, including Freeze-Omni, Moshi, and Sonic, which we adapted for use in VERA.

 ## Citation